What is MagSafe? Apple’s iPhone 13 charging technology explained

 Here are some of the top iPhone accessories that take full advantage of MagSafe technology.
 These are compatible with the iPhone 12 and iPhone 13 models.

 It can also be used to charge some older iPhones (just without the magnetic snap) alongside the AirPods that come with a wireless charging case.
-Do note the 20W power adapter is sold separately on Apple’s store and is now priced at £19.00.
+Do note the 20W power adapter is sold separately on Apple’s store.

 MagSafe Battery Pack

 Unveiled in July this year, the MagSafe Battery Pack aligns with the iPhone magnets to provide wireless charging of up to 5W of power when on the go.
 If it is connected to a 20W adapter (sold separately), it can charge up to 15W of power.